1. Domain Name

 2. Web Hosting

-Despite a large number of great options from open source and proprietary technologies, we narrow down to WordPress for a starter website.
+Despite a large number of great options from open source and proprietary technologies, we narrow down to open source, easy -to-use WordPress for a starter website.
 In WordPress, we suggest to go with a managed WordPress plan, making things user friendly for you as an end user.

 Once again, there are so many great web hosting service providers.
 Our recommendation here in no way challenges them.
 Based on our usage and experience, we suggest NameCheap for those with a limited budget.